Riley Gaumer was born on June 8, 1832 in Adams Township, Muskingum County, OH, the son of Jacob and Elizabeth (Sturtz) Gaumer Jr.

 Riley continued his carpentry work during the decade of the 1860s.
 The 1870 federal census enumeration shows him, Elizabeth and 13-year-old son William in their residence in Salem Township, Muskingum County.
-In 1870, five-year-old Ella Zimmer, having been born in Iowa, was living in the household as well.
+Also in 1870, five-year-old Ella Zimmer, having been born in Iowa, was living in the household as well.

 During the 1870s, two more sons were born after a gap in years with older siblings.
 The 1880 census lists the family in Salem Township, with Riley maintaining his occupation of carpentry.